The plan of one-day trip from Kyoto

 Planning a vacation in Kyoto?
 But why plan to visit only Kyoto?
-Japan is not a big country, so if you have several days here, it would be a great idea for you to make trips to other parts as well.
+Japan is not a big country, so if you have several days here, you can make trips to other parts in a day as well.
 As small a country Japan may be geographical, it’s no question that there are myriad things you can do and places you can visit.
 Kyoto is one of the most popular tourist destinations in Japan, but it only represents only a fraction of what this country has to offer.
 If you are staying in the country for several days, then we highly recommend that you explore other places as well, as they are just as fascinating and memorable.
-Here, let us present to you some of the best vacation destinations outside Kyoto.
+Here, let us present to you some of the best 5 vacation destinations (Nara, Osaka, Hiroshima, Kanazawa, Kobe) you can visit in a day from Kyoto.
+Lastly, I give you the sightseeing plan from other places to Kyoto in a day.
 Don’t get us wrong, we still want you to enjoy Kyoto; we’ll also lay out a few itineraries to fully enjoy Kyoto in one day.

 - 1 Why you should go on a day trip from Kyoto

 - 2 Top 5 picks Day trip destinations from Kyoto